SweetPotatoImprov/StatTools/GoodDataPractices/README.md

 If you work with a command-driven program and follow these recommendations, you must end up with only two files, one with the raw data and one with the code for processing and analysing the data.
 The key idea here is that anyone with these two files must be able to reproduce your analysis and therefore to get exactly the same results you got, no matter how complicated the analysis is.
 This is the concept of reproducibility.
 Reproducibility is important because:

-* It helps to prevent/correct errors.
+* It helps to prevent and correct errors.
 The more the people that reproduce your analysis, the higher the chances of detecting and correcting mistakes.
-* It makes analysis transparent.
+* It makes analysis transparent, no black boxes.
-* It is in itself a documentation of the analysis, very useful for future references.
+* As a consequence, you get a complete documentation of the analysis, very useful for future references.
 * It helps us to save time, a lot of time.

 If you are still not convinced about the importance of reproducibility, then maybe you should see [this video](http://videolectures.net/cancerbioinformatics2010_baggerly_irrh/).